-Students are encouraged to develop their special interest areas through extra- curricular programs.
-The greater San Diego area and the nearby mountains provide virtually every kind of outdoor activity, from surfing and sailing to hiking and climbing.
+SDC offers numerous extra-curricular activities throughout the school year including a vibrant intramurals program in order to combine mental and educational development with proper physical care.
+Along with the activities offered by the school, students are encouraged to take advantage of the greater San Diego area and the nearby mountains which provide virtually every kind of outdoor activity, from surfing and sailing to hiking and climbing.
 The Anza-Borrego State Park, a vast natural desert preserve, is also within a two-hour drive.
 Students may find places to ski, such as in Big Bear, CA, about a three-hour drive.
+It is truly an incredible environment within which to live and enjoy your time in school.